Skip to main content

 Written by Taylor Stewart

-Once a client links their financial accounts, Kerdora pulls in two types of data automatically: account balances and investment holdings.
+Once a client links their financial accounts, Kerdora pulls in three types of data automatically: account balances, investment holdings, and spending transactions.
 This data syncs on an ongoing basis, flows into your planning modules, and stays up to date without manual entry.

 Here's exactly what you get and where to find it.